Lizzardis/Rasp-Pi-Hosts/README.md

 docker restart homeassistant
 ```

 Once Home Assistant is back up & running, head to the Home Assistant GUI & log in.
-Force a cache reset by pressing *"CTRL + F5"*.
-Then head to *"Settings > Devices & Services > Integrations"*.
-Tap the *"+ Add Integrations"* button in the bottom right and then find *"HACS"*.
+Force a cache reset by pressing `CTRL + F5`.
+Then head to `Settings > Devices & Services > Integrations`.
+Tap the `+ Add Integrations` button in the bottom right and then find `HACS`.
+It will ask you to acknowledge some stuff.

-It will ask you to acknowledge some stuff. **TICK ALL THE BOXES!**
+**TICK ALL THE BOXES!**

 Then follow the setup through to Github by authorising the device *(Make sure you're logged into Github)* then you're off to the races.

 ## Pi-Hole Query Change